mrousavy/ImgurSniper/README.md

 - Open **ImgurSniper** with a click on the Tray Icon, or by pressing _Ctrl + Shift + X_ or _Print Screen_ (when Autostart is enabled)
 - Launch **ImgurSniper** on the _Current Screen_ or _All Screens at once_
 - Upload your Images as **PNG Format** for higher quality, or **JPEG Format** for faster uploads
-- **Repair** ImgurSniper, in case you messed up the Config Files or it won't start anymore.

 ### Settings
 <img src="https://raw.githubusercontent.com/mrousavy/ImgurSniper/master/Images/ImgurSniper.UI.png">